prajwalnadagouda/Road-Trip-Planner/README.md

 Road Trip Planner

-Objective- This application will assist travellers plan this trip and activities on the way.
+Objective- This application will assist travellers plan trips and activities on the way.